Foreign relations of Libya under Muammar Gaddafi: China

 Gaddafi was in many ways critical of China on international issues.
 He also said that China had betrayed socialism.
 Despite this, Chinese companies engaged in talks to sell weapons to the Libyan government during the First Libyan Civil War, however the Chinese government stated it was unaware of these negotiations, and that weapons were never sold.

 Indonesia

 Beginning in 1989, Libya supported the Free Aceh Movement through GAM's second wave with troops and aid.
-This led to the second GAM wave being better trained than the previous wave.

 Iraq

-Relations between Gaddafist Libya and Iraq were strained both during the regime of Saddam Hussein and after it.
-In 1985, Iraq broke all ties with Libya due to the fact that Libya supported Iran during the Iran–Iraq War.
-Despite this and a brief rapprochement with the West, Gaddafi was a lifelong critic of the 2003 invasion of Iraq, sharply criticising the war and the execution of Saddam Hussein at a 2008 Arab League summit, and going so far as to suspend all relations with the post-Ba'athist authorities in 2003, until Iraq's "freedom, independence and sovereignty" was restored.
+Libya supported Iran against Iraq during the Iran–Iraq War (1980–1988).
+For this reason, in 1985, Iraq broke all ties with Libya.
+However Libya ended support for Iran in 1987 and moved to reestablishing relations with Iraqi president Saddam Hussein.
+Libya opposed the Iraqi invasion of Kuwait but also opposed the multinational coalition against Iraq during the Gulf War.
+Gaddafi was a lifelong critic of the 2003 invasion of Iraq, sharply criticising the war and the execution of Saddam Hussein at a 2008 Arab League summit, and going so far as to suspend all relations with the post-Ba'athist authorities in 2003, until Iraq's "freedom, independence and sovereignty" was restored.